sourabhtkd/farmsetu/README.md

   postgresql installed in local system and running in default port 5432
 - prod env and dev env are same except DEBUG flag

-**Note: Authentication and Authorization was not required as per task hence not implemented
+**Note**: Authentication and Authorization was not required as per task hence not implemented

 **Steps**